arssivka/naomech/README.md

 # RDot Naomech
 This is the system that allows you to control Nao locally or remote.

+### Warning!

+This repo contains a lot of wery ugly solutions.
+You don't want use it and if you thing otherwise you must have very-very strong reason and very-very strong neural system.

 ### Introduction

 We are the developers which trying to prepare the team of Nao robots for playing football.
 After expierencing some problems